 Naturally, a condensed repayment period means that your monthly payments will be higher.
 However, this may translate to long-term cost savings as you can pay off your home faster.

 As you’re weighing your options, make sure to take a look at the amortization schedule.
 This chart will break down exactly how each payment will be distributed between principal and interest for the entire life of the loan.

-If you have your eye on an older manufactured home, be prepared to encounter more selective lenders.
+If you have your eye on an older manufactured home, be prepared to encounter more selective lenders and loan officers.
 Some financial institutions may decline to partner with you outright as providing VA loans for manufactured homes carries more risk than financing traditional residential structures.

 Mobile Home vs. Manufactured Home

 Chances are that you have heard the phrases “mobile home” and “manufactured home” used interchangeably.

 But are these two structures one in the same?
 For all intents and purposes, they are.
 However, this was not always the case.

 True mobile homes were manufactured homes that were built before June 15th, 1976.
 These types of residential structures were banned by HUD due to safety and durability concerns.
 Mobile homes were partially constructed at a centralized facility and the rest of the build was complete on site.

 Modern-day manufactured homes are structures that are constructed in a factory setting and then delivered to an installation site.
 None of the construction process occurs outside of the factory in which these homes are built.